bennyhuo/KotlinBlogTranslation/original/First glimpse of Kotlin 1.1 Coroutines, Type aliases and more.md

 ## Java 7/8 support

 We are working on the improved support for Java 8: 1.1 fixes the issues with Stream APIs that we used to have (and mitigated with a support library), and adds support for generating default methods in Kotlin interfaces, so that Java clients can implement them seamlessly.
 Read and comment [here](https://github.com/Kotlin/KEEP/issues/30) .
-To enable generation of version 8 class files, supply the <code>-jvm-target 1.8</code> command line switch.
+To enable generation of version 8 class files, supply the `-jvm-target 1.8` command line switch.
-We are also adding new functions to the Standard Library, and as they rely on Java API version newer than 1.6, we introduce new artifacts: <code>kotlin-stdlib-jre7</code> and <code>kotlin-stdlib-jre8</code> that carry extra functionality such as <code>AutoCloseable.use()</code>, Regex named groups support and stream-related functions.
-Use these artifacts instead of <code>kotlin-stdlib</code> from your Maven/Gradle builds if you need the APIs they add.
+We are also adding new functions to the Standard Library, and as they rely on Java API version newer than 1.6, we introduce new artifacts: `kotlin-stdlib-jre7` and `kotlin-stdlib-jre8` that carry extra functionality such as `AutoCloseable.use()`, Regex named groups support and stream-related functions.
+Use these artifacts instead of `kotlin-stdlib` from your Maven/Gradle builds if you need the APIs they add.
 Read and discuss the proposals related to stdlib [here](https://github.com/Kotlin/KEEP/labels/stdlib) .
 ## JavaScript